-With the launch of our client’s new makeup brand, TMI was challenged to develop a campaign that would make a splash in the beauty and cosmetics market.
+With the launch of our client’s new makeup brand, our digital marketing agency in South Africa was challenged to develop a campaign that would make a splash in the beauty and cosmetics market.
 Renowned for being one of the largest fashion retailers in South Africa, our client moved into new territory where their name wasn’t known and there was heavy competition.

 It is an exciting and stylish new product group type that had the potential to become popular among fashionable youngsters.
 Under the new brand, the client debuted 200 products across eight categories: lips, eyes, face, tools, bath and body, skincare, fragrance, and nails, all of which deliver on quality and affordability, which people have come to expect from our client.